adamjmurray/ableton-midi-modulation-tools/README.md

 Sequencer:
 * Make retrig per track.
   - Maybe a one shot mode?
 Could have 3 modes: sync (loop), retrig (loop), one shot (or "1x" for short?)
-* Retrig seems to work now but there's still some issue with looping and retrig
 * Fix automation names
 * Maybe allow automation for pattern start/stop?
 Might be too messy though
 * Test save/restore behavior